e2crawfo/hrr-scaling/README.md

 Viewing Results
 ==========
-Running simulations wouldn't be much use if we couldn't gather cold hard stats summarizing the results.
+Running simulations wouldn't be of much use if we couldn't gather cold hard stats summarizing the results.
 Such data is stored in the aptly named ``results`` directory.
 Each time ``run_script.py`` is invoked, a file is generated in this directory.
 The filename is a concatenation of the test type (i.e. jump, hierarchical or sentence), the time the invocation occurred (with coarser units occuring closing to the front of the string), and a string indicating some of the parameters of the test.
 For example, a Jump Test that was started on September 19, 2013 at 12:58:42 AM has the name:

 ```
 jump_results_2013_09_19_12_58_42_n